 How is this possible?

-Irritated, I am drying myself and grab my body lotion.
+Irritated, I am drying myself and grabbed my body lotion.
 Hmm, the container seems so light.
 And the lotion, too, was purchased for the trip and should be almost full.

 What is going on here?